 Mary Brown’s Chicken & Taters is a Canadian success story.
 It has built a loyal following from scratch.
-Their bone-in chicken is cut in store, breaded, marinated and made to order every day.
+Their bone-in chicken is cut in-store, breaded, marinated and made to order every day.
 Mary’s Signature Chicken and Taters are all 100 per cent Canadian.
 In addition to sourcing local ingredients, Mary Brown’s has a history of being exclusively Canadian owned and operated.
-Today, CEO Greg Roberts still resides in Newfoundland, while COO and President Hadi Chahin works at the restaurant’s headquarters in Markham, Ontario.
+Today, CEO Greg Roberts still resides in Newfoundland, while COO and President Hadi Chahin work at the restaurant’s headquarters in Markham, Ontario.

 With franchises popping up across central and western Canada, Mary Brown’s hopes to open more than 200 locations nation-wide by 2020, working their way out of the suburbs and into the urban centres.

 Celebrating 50 Years of Fried Chicken & Taters